edsu/inkdroid.org/_posts/2020-09-26-fuzzy-matching.md

 As you can see this is the endpoint for Facebook's [GraphQL API].
 Unlike the typical [REST API], where there are different URL names for resources, GraphQL requires a client to HTTP POST a query expressed as a JSON object in order to get back a JSON response that matches the shape of the query.

-This idea is generally known as [query-by-example], where the exchange is kind of like a fill-in-the-blank [MadLibs] game where the client provides the fill-in-the blank statement and the service fills-in-the-blanks and returns it.
-Maybe [Cards-Against-Humanity] is a more contemporary example.
+This pattern is generally known as [query-by-example], where the exchange is kind of like a fill-in-the-blank [MadLibs] game where the client provides the fill-in-the blank statement and the service fills-in-the-blanks and returns it.
+Maybe [Cards-Against-Humanity] is a better morecontemporary example.
 Facebook promulgated the GraphQL standard and it's used quite a bit now, notably on GitHub.

 Anyway, most web archiving tools include a bot that wanders around some region of the web following URL links, saving what is retrieved and looking for more URLs, rinse-lather-repeat.
 The crawlers use HTTP GET requests to fetch representations of resources using the URL.
-This technique won't really work crawlers.
-Archiving bots or tools like Webrecorder and [Brozzler] that load and interact with the DOM using some set of user driven or automated behaviors have more luck recording.
-Andy Jackson [ventured] that Facebook may be intentionally designing their JavaScript this way to ensure that their content doesn't get archived.
+This crawling the web with GET requests won't really work with Facebook because the bot needs to do a POST, and needs to know what data to post.
+Archiving bots or tools like Webrecorder and [Brozzler] that load and interact with the DOM using some set of user driven or automated behaviors have much more luck recording.

 But even Webrecorder has trouble playing back the archived data because it needs to determine which response is appropriate in the archive for a given user